 We are therefore supposed to fear allowing this discomfort to break into our consciousness and we are often warned about all possible consequences - getting depressed and not being able to climb out of it, being shamed about exposing our feelings or losing our integrity.
 These ideas are generally harmful and creating a false conception of what emotions really are as well as their function.
 Additionally, we are falsely fed into the notion that unpleasant emotions need to be reduced, controlled or immediately replaced by pleasant ones.

-In essence all emotions have the same intrinsic purpose and value -namely, to signal us about the state of our emotional needs.
+In essence, all emotions have the same intrinsic purpose and value.
+Namely, to signal us about the state of our needs.
 Unpleasant emotions are as common as pleasant ones since they serve the same purpose.
 However, as humans it is also absolutely natural for us to have the urge to reduce or relieve them.
-This is why we often resort to quick fixes or ways to "cope" through suppression, distraction, cigarettes, alcohol or food.
+This is why we often resort to quick fixes or ways to 'cope' through suppression, distraction, cigarettes, alcohol or food.

 If food becomes a common strategy for emotional regulation, we are talking about the so-called emotional eating.
-This type of strategy is doomed to fail in the long run, as the problem that nutrition is aimed to solve is not fully addressed.
+This type of strategy is doomed to fail in the long run, as the problem that the food was supposed to solve is not fully being addressed.
 The more we rely on food to cope with unpleasant feelings, the more we disconnect from ourselves and from our true emotional needs.

-Research points out that dysfunctional eating patterns are often linked to attempts of a person to control their unwanted emotions and moods.
-Besides, people with dysfunctional eating patterns have difficulty recognizing their emotions and also demonstrate a high degree of avoidance and suppression of their emotional experiences.
+Research points out that dysfunctional eating patterns are often linked to attempts to control our unwanted emotions and moods.
+Also, people with dysfunctional eating patterns have difficulty recognizing their emotions and also demonstrate a high degree of avoidance and suppression of their emotional experiences.
 In fact, what influences emotional eating and overeating more than anything else is the difficulty in identifying and understanding emotions.
 When we experience intense emotional states but have difficulties identifying them, we become unable to respond effectively.
 Thus, we often resort to food in an effort to alleviate this discomfort.

 First of all, some of us are born with a nervous system that is more sensitive and leads to experiencing certain emotions more intensely than others.